 • Pay attention to cognates in Duolingo Stories.
 Speaking of your favorite topics, Duolingo Stories are a great place to use cognates for learning!
 Stories are designed to boost your comprehension abilities by combining what you learn in lessons with new vocabulary and grammar, so they’re a great place to put your cognate knowledge to the test!

-• 💡 FOR ADVANCED LEARNERS: Read your favorite English book in Spanish.
-By finding a Spanish version of a beloved book, you get to experience the story for the first time all over again!
+• Read books in Spanish.
+Children’s books can be a great way to boost your vocabulary.
+Or, for an extra challenge, find a Spanish version of a book you’ve already read in English and experience the story for the first time all over again!
 Even though you already know the plot and how it ends, the story and even the characters will feel different in Spanish.
-You'll encounter more complex words by reading books—and many of them will be cognates!
+You’ll encounter more complex words by reading books—and many of them will be cognates!

 Cognates are another tool you can use to learn Spanish!

 Keep an eye out for new cognates when you practice Spanish!
-For more tips about learning Spanish, read our posts, or send your own question to dearduolingo@duolingo.com.
+For more tips about learning Spanish, check out these posts:

 Cognates in Spanish and English